egor-tensin/cmake-common/docs/boost.md

 Library naming
 --------------

+**TODO: since switching to calling `b2 install` (instead of `b2 stage`), this might no longer be relevant, this should be checked on Windows.
+I.e. does Windows still has this insane naming scheme, even when calling `install` instead of `stage`?**

 The way Boost names library files by default is insane.
 It's absolutely not compatible between OSs, compilers, Boost versions, etc.  On Linux, for example, it would create stage/lib/libboost_filesystem.a, while on Windows it would